 "For where two or three are gathered in my name, there am I among them."- Matthew 18:20 (ESV)

 Did I need the experience to believe scripture?
 No. The experience was simply a blessing from God, impressing upon me the reality of that promise.
 I do not seek to reproduce the experience (since that is artificial and leads to seeking experiences for their own sake), but now simply reflect on that moment whenever I am praying with others or in public worship.
 I know, both intellectually and experientially, that He is absolutely there.
 It does not prove it to others, but certainly makes my witness to the veracity of scripture much stronger.
 My experience was in no way superior to Scripture, nor equal to it, but simply a confirmation of it.

-Evangelicals can embrace their mystical experiences if they adhere to these common sense principles.
+Christians can embrace their "mystical" experiences if they adhere to these common sense principles.
 God speaks to us primarily through scripture, sometimes through others, sometimes by impression, and when He desires it, through experiences that reach in to the soul and touch it in such a way that one can never again doubt the value of an encounter with God.
 In this sense they are of amazing value.